 This class introduces students to a variety of dressmaker and couture detail construction techniques for clothing, which details will be found in high-end fashion, custom, couture, prêt-a-porter, and beyond.
 Some processes use the sewing machine, and some use handsewing.
-Emphasis will be placed on single needle sewing machine proficiency and refining processes use the sewing machine, and some use hand-sewing.
-Students will review a variety of machine feet and functions, fabric manipulation techniques, decorative hand stitching, use of lace trim, piping, hand appliqué, and more.
+Emphasis will be placed on single needle sewing machine proficiency and refining pressing skills.